North-South Segment 2 Tier 2 Environmental Impact Statement and Design Concept Report Arizona Farms Road to Interstate 10 (SR 505)

 - Early 2026: Draft Environmental Impact Study (EIS) and Initial Design Concept Report (DCR) & Public Hearing

-- Late 2026: Final EIS, DCR and Record of Decision
+- Late 2026 and 2027: Final EIS, DCR and Record of Decision

 - Anticipated completion in 2027